OctopusDeploy/docs/docs/runbooks/runbook-examples/gcp/create-nlb.md

 This example assumes that you already have a Google Cloud [service account](https://cloud.google.com/docs/authentication#service_accounts) that can be used, as the commands used here make use of the gcloud CLI, which must be authorized before it can be used.

-For further information on gcloud authorization, please refer to the [documentation](https://cloud.google.com/sdk/docs/authorizing).
+For further information on gcloud authorization, please refer to the [gcloud documentation](https://cloud.google.com/sdk/docs/authorizing).

 The next sections explains how to configure a service account to be authorized to use the gcloud CLI.